wadimiusz/diachrony_for_russian/README.md

 # Using the code

 Given two embedding models you can evaluate what is the degree of semantic change for any given word `X` (must be present in both models).

 Run the `score_word.py` script as follows:

 ```
-python3 score_word.py -w несогласный -m1 2000.model -m2 2014.model
+python3 score_word.py -w X -m1 2000.model -m2 2014.model
 ```
-This will print out the scores according to each of the 4 algorithms (higher score means higher similarity between the word meaning in two models):
+This will print out the scores according to each of the 4 algorithms (*higher score means higher similarity* between the word meaning in two models):

 ```
 KendallTau score: -0.05795918367346939 (from -1 to 1)